 In the NL Central, the Brewers and Reds, both of whom were expected to be strong contenders this year, have struggled.
 It’s possible, of course, that one or both could go on a hot streak — remember how poorly the eventual World Series champion Nationals played early in 2019? — but they have little time left.
 It’s my view that the NL Central title will be won by either the Cubs or Cardinals, and right now the Cubs are in the driver’s seat.
 If they can win at least three of the five games at Wrigley Field this weekend, the Cubs should be well in control of the division, especially with all the doubleheaders the Cardinals still face.

-Here are the remaining schedules for the Cubs and Cardinals entering Tuesday’s action.
+Here are the remaining schedules for both teams.
 Home games in boldface.

 Cubs, 25 games (13 home, 12 road)

 at Pirates (2), Cardinals (5), Reds (3), at Brewers (3), Indians (2), Twins (3), at Pirates (4), at White Sox (3)